Skip to main content

 Splunk Enterprise Security 8.x offers a range of powerful new features designed to transform security operation center (SOC) workflows.
 With unified threat detection, incident response workflows (TDIR), modern triage capabilities, and enhanced detections, Splunk Enterprise Security 8.x empowers security analysts to detect what matters, investigate holistically, and respond rapidly.
 Key features include:

-- Splunk Mission Control integration: Available natively in Splunk Enterprise Security, this feature consolidates detection, investigation, and response in one interface.
-It includes direct integration with Splunk SOAR for seamless orchestration and automation, reducing both mean time to detect (MTTD) and mean time to respond (MTTR).
-Additionally, the familiar Incident Review page from ES 7.x is now the Analyst Queue under Splunk Mission Control on the main ES navigation.
+• Splunk Mission Control integration: Natively integrated within ES, consolidating detection, investigation, and response in one interface.
+It includes direct integration with Splunk SOAR for seamless orchestration and automation, reducing mean time to detect (MTTD) and mean time to respond (MTTR).
+The familiar Incident Review page from ES 7.x is now the Analyst Queue under Splunk Mission Control.

-- On-premises Splunk SOAR integration: Splunk ES 8.1 now supports pairing with Splunk SOAR (on-premises), in addition to its existing cloud-based SOAR integrations.
-This allows security teams using on-premises/CMP deployments to run playbooks, execute SOAR actions, and review automation history directly within Splunk ES.
+• On-premises Splunk SOAR integration: Splunk ES now supports pairing with Splunk SOAR (on-premises), in addition to its existing cloud-based SOAR integrations.
+This allows security teams using on-premises/customer managed platform (CMP) deployments to run playbooks, execute SOAR actions, and review automation history directly within Splunk ES.

 These updates enhance security operations workflows and improve overall platform efficiency.